-In spite of the diverse applicability of neural networks in many different areas, much controversy surrounds their employment for tackling problems that can also be studied using well established statistical models.
+In spite of the diverse applicability of neural networks in many different areas, much controversy surrounds their employment for tackling problems that can also be studied using well-established statistical models.
 One such controversial domain is time series forecasting.
-Accordingly, the main objective of this paper is to use forecasting experiments to explain under what conditions FFNN(Feed-Forward Neural Network) models forecast well when compared to competing statistical models.
+Accordingly, the main objective of this paper is to use forecasting experiments to explain under what conditions FFNN (feed-forward neural network) models forecast well when compared to competing statistical models.

 Following a description of FFNN models in the next section, an overview is given about the use of neural networks in time series prediction.
-In Section 3, model calibration methods for FFNN models and techniques for comparing forecasts from competing models are described.
+In the third section, model calibration methods for FFNN models and techniques for comparing forecasts from competing models are described.
 As one of the comparison methods, Pitman's test is introduced because it is utilized in the subsequent forecasting experiments to determine if one model forecasts significantly better than another.
 In addition, the residual-fit plot of Cleveland (1993) is put forward as an insightful visual means for comparing the forecasting abilities of two models.
-In Section 4, forecasting experiments with Lynx data are presented based on the analytical framework explained in Section 3.
+In the fourth section, forecasting experiments with lynx data are presented based on the analytical framework explained previously.
 By making comparisons with a statistical model suggested by Tong (1983), many advantages of FFNN models are shown.
-Overall, FFNN models work well for forecasting certain types of "messy" data that may, for example, be nonlinear and not follow a Gaussian distribution.
+Overall, FFNN models work well for forecasting certain types of 'messy' data that may, for example, be non-linear and not follow a Gaussian distribution.